balazs-szabo99/farming-climate-change/web/README.md

-# Web Application for Farming Climate Change
+# AgroAware - Web Application for Farming Climate Change

 This is the frontend web application for the Farming Climate Change project.
 It's built with React, a popular JavaScript library for building user interfaces.